jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 You’ll probably not see the value in this very often, but it’s common enough to want to Sprint to either close the gap on a ranged enemy or to escape from a ranged enemy so having a better chance of dodging those attacks is quite useful.
 This is especially useful early on in combating slugsnouts since you’ll absolutely want to get away or close the gap on them as fast as possible because of their high damage.
 Aside from these, you’ll have to get this one in order to get better skills in the tree so this is an easy early take.

-If you happen to not have Sprint (like if you permanently Dominate a creature), you can gain that ability when you buy this skill.
+If you happen to not have Sprint (like through permanent Domination), you can gain that ability when you buy this skill.

 ### Deft Throwing